-- b. processes for identifying and using career, avocational, educational, occupational and labor market information resources, technology, and information systems - c. approaches for assessing the conditions of the work environment on clients' life experiences - d. strategies for assessing abilities, interests, values, personality and other factors that contribute to career development - e. strategies for career development program planning, organization, implementation, administration, and evaluation - f. strategies for advocating for diverse clients' career and educational development and employment opportunities in a global economy - g. strategies for facilitating client skill development for career, educational, and life-work planning and management - h. methods of identifying and using assessment tools and techniques relevant to career planning and decision making - i. ethical and culturally relevant strategies for addressing career development
+- a. approaches for conceptualizing the interrelationships among and between work, mental well-being, relationships, and other life roles and factors - b. b. processes for identifying and using career, avocational, educational, occupational and labor market information resources, technology, and information systems - c. c. approaches for assessing the conditions of the work environment on clients' life experiences - d. strategies for assessing abilities, interests, values, personality and other factors that contribute to career development - e. strategies for career development program planning, organization, implementation, administration, and evaluation - f. strategies for advocating for diverse clients' career and educational development and employment opportunities in a global economy - g. strategies for facilitating client skill development for career, educational, and life-work planning and management - h. methods of identifying and using assessment tools and techniques relevant to career planning and decision making - i. ethical and culturally relevant strategies for addressing career development